ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Actions associated with no Object are Actions on the abstract interface itself; they are equivalent to Actions on a per-application global context.

-How these abstract concepts map into concrete implementations of this API in a given language on a given platform is largely dependent on the features of the language and the platform.
+The way these abstract concepts map into concrete implementations of this API in a given language on a given platform largely depends on the features of the language and the platform.
 Actions could be implemented as functions or method calls, for instance, and Events could be implemented via event queues, handler functions or classes, communicating sequential processes, or other asynchronous